PGT2023 Frequently Asked Questions

 How much are tickets and where do I buy them?

-Tickets for adults are £7.50 each, youngsters 18 years of age and under go free!
-You can buy tickets on PGT day from one of our ticketpoints, using card or cash (our volunteer marshals will guide you to the nearest ticketpoint when you arrive, see Getting here / Contact us tab for more details).
-It would help us a lot if you could pay with exact change please!
+Tickets for adults are £7.50 each, youngsters 18 years of age and under (accompanied by fee-paying adult) go free!
+You can buy tickets online in advance - see Tickets tab - or on PGT day from one of our ticketpoints, using card or cash.
+Our volunteer marshals will guide you to the nearest ticketpoint when you arrive, see Getting here / Contact us tab for more details.

 I have bought my ticket online, where do I collect it at PGT?